SkeideLab/SPOT/README.md

-# Population connective field modeling reveals retinotopic visual cortex organization in utero
+# Population connective field modeling reveals proto-retinotopic visual cortex organization in the prenatal human brain

 - creates registration from fsaverage to individual surfaces[^13]
 - resamples template of visual areas to individual surfaces